 - Used to facilitate sexual assault

 Whether they are used for medical or nonmedical purposes, all benzodiazepines come with side effects.
-For instance, Ativan is prescribed for management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
-According to the US Food and Drug Administration (FDA), its side effects are:
+For instance, Ativan is prescribed for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms. its side effects are:

 - Memory impairment